All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I lower my dose after reaching my goal weight?

 Some providers explore dose reduction for patients in stable maintenance.
-However, the STEP 4 trial showed that reducing or stopping semaglutide led to weight regain .
+But the STEP 4 trial[5] showed that reducing or stopping semaglutide led to weight regain .
 Any changes should be gradual and medically supervised.

-Continue Your Wegovy Journey with Confidence
+Continue Your Wegovy process with Confidence

 Reaching 18 months on Wegovy puts you in a strong position for long-term health improvement.
 To make the most of your progress and plan wisely for what comes next, work with a provider who specializes in GLP-1 therapy.
 FormBlends offers ongoing clinical support tailored to your stage of treatment.